donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

-We note that the S1-AP and the S11 interfaces are modeled in a simplified fashion, by using just one pair of interface classes to model the interaction between entities that reside on different nodes (the eNB and the MME for the S1-AP interface, and the MME and the SGW for the S11 interface).
+We note that the S1-AP and the S11 interfaces are modeled in a simplified fashion, by using just one pair of interface classes to model the interaction between entities that reside on different nodes (the eNB and the MME for the S1-AP interface, and the MME and the SMF for the S11 interface).
 In practice, this means that the primitives of these interfaces are mapped to a direct function call between the two objects.
 On the other hand, the X2-AP interface is being modeled using